Amrinder-27/jayride-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+To get the resonse of API, press window+R and run this cmd below to disable the web security. chrome.exe --user-data-dir="C:/Chrome dev session" --disable-web-security

+To run this app, please open localhost URL in secured chrome browser.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.